KPop Demon Hunters: Plot

-At the Idol Awards, Huntrix perform "Golden", having chosen to shelve "Takedown" due to the contention it caused between them.
-However, impostor demons sent by Jinu lure Mira and Zoey away from Rumi, while two other demons impersonate them to trick Rumi into performing "Takedown", during which they reveal her demon patterns.
-She flees the stage and runs into the real Mira and Zoey, who feel betrayed upon learning of her hiding her demon nature and collusion with Jinu from them.
-Rumi confronts Jinu for tricking her, and he admits to lying about his past.
-Gwi-Ma, strengthened by the influx of consumed souls and decaying Honmoon, enters the human world and casts a trance over the public, including Mira and Zoey, drawing them to the Saja Boys' performance.
+At the Idol Awards, Huntrix perform "Golden", having shelved "Takedown" due to the contention it caused between them.
+However, impostor demons lure Mira and Zoey away from Rumi, while two other demons impersonate them to trick Rumi into performing "Takedown", during which they reveal her patterns.
+She flees the stage and runs into the real Mira and Zoey, who feel betrayed upon learning of her demonic nature and collusion with Jinu.
+Realizing his betrayal, Rumi confronts Jinu who admits to lying about his past.
+Gwi-Ma, strengthened by the influx of consumed souls and decaying Honmoon, enters the human world and casts a trance over the public, drawing them to a Saja Boys performance set to feed him more souls.
 A desperate Rumi meets with Celine and asks her to end her life.
-Celine refuses and discusses plans to restore the status quo.
-Rumi lashes out at Celine for never fully loving her and repudiates the now-destroyed Honmoon, before abruptly leaving.
+Celine refuses and discusses plans to restore the previous status quo.
+Rumi lashes out at Celine for never fully loving her and repudiates the now-destroyed Honmoon before leaving.

-Rumi interrupts the Saja Boys' performance with an improvised new song addressing her shame and self-acceptance, which breaks Mira and Zoey out of Gwi-Ma's trance.
+Rumi interrupts the Saja Boys' performance with an improvised song addressing her shame and self-acceptance, breaking Mira and Zoey out of Gwi-Ma's trance.
 Reunited, Huntrix fight back and free the crowd.
-A repentant Jinu sacrifices himself to save Rumi from an attack by Gwi-Ma, giving his restored soul to reinforce her; the empowered Huntrix defeat Gwi-Ma and the remaining Saja Boys, re-sealing the demons and creating a new Honmoon.

-Afterward, no longer ashamed of her patterns, Rumi celebrates with Mira and Zoey, and they later meet their fans in public.
+A repentant Jinu sacrifices himself to save Rumi from an attack by Gwi-Ma, giving his restored soul to reinforce her; the empowered Huntrix defeat Gwi-Ma and the remaining Saja Boys, resealing the demons and creating a new rainbow Honmoon.
+No longer ashamed of her patterns, Rumi celebrates with Mira and Zoey.
+Afterwards, they meet their fans in public.